Kentucky Fried Chicken (KFC) has recently joined the small group of big name companies that have created ASMR-inspired ads.

 Currently, the KFC video has 134,574 views on YouTube and 93% thumbs up of 246 total votes.

 Click HERE to watch the KFC ASMR-inspired video advertisement.
+(2018 update: KFC may have pulled the video off YouTube, this alternate link may show the video)

 Want to be alerted of new blog articles, and/or new podcast episodes?
 Enter your email into the ***SAVE TIME*** widget (located in the sidebar or footer area).